Published by FutureTecEra

 Layered Prompting

 Layered prompting breaks a larger task into smaller connected layers.
 Each layer focuses on one part of the work.
-This approach is useful for long-form content, research notes, course outlines, video scripts, or article updates.
+This approach is practical for long-form content, research notes, course outlines, video scripts, or article updates.

 Example: